DinoChiesa/Gemini-Function-Calling/README.md

 Here's a simplified flow:

-1. You define functions: In your application code, you describe functions that can perform specific actions (e.g., get current weather, fetch product details from a database, book a meeting).
+1. The app defines functions, and the application code hosts the logic for these functions that can perform specific actions (e.g., get current weather, fetch product details from a database, book a meeting).

-1. You pass function descriptions to Gemini: When you send a prompt to Gemini, you also provide the descriptions (name, parameters, what it does) of your available functions.
+1. The app passes function descriptions to Gemini along with the user prompt.
+These function descriptions include the name, parameters, and purpose of each available function.

-1. Gemini analyzes the prompt: If Gemini determines that the user's request requires an action that one of your defined functions can handle, it doesn't try to answer directly.
+1. Gemini analyzes the prompt: If Gemini determines that responding to the user's request requires additional information from one of the defined functions, Gemini doesn't try to answer directly.
+Instead, Gemini returns a "function call" request, a structured JSON object indicating which function it wants the agent to call and with what arguments - probably extracted from the user's prompt.

-1. Gemini returns a "function call" request: Instead of a text answer, the model returns a structured JSON object indicating which function it wants to call and with what arguments (extracted from the user's prompt).
+1. The app executes the function, with the provided arguments.

-1. You execute the function: Your application code receives this JSON, executes the specified local function with the provided arguments.
+1. The app then sends the function's result back to Gemini, along with the original prompt.
+"The user said THIS, and also here's the information from that function you asked me to invoke."

-1. You send the function's result back to Gemini: You then make another call to Gemini, providing the output/result from your function.
+1. Gemini uses the additional "context" to generate a final response: Gemini incorporates the information from your function's execution to provide a comprehensive and relevant answer to the user's original prompt.

-1. Gemini uses the result to generate a final response: Gemini incorporates the information from your function's execution to provide a comprehensive and relevant answer to the user's original prompt.
+Steps 2 through 5 can be iterative.

 ## The difference between the generic Gemini endpoint and Vertex AI